desmos-labs/primer/phases/phase-2/challenges/add-reaction.md

 # Add a reaction to post
 :::tip Note
-This challenge allows you to receive **30 Desmos Tokens** upon completion.
+You will learn **30 Desmos Tokens** upon completion of this challenge.

-Please note that in order to prevent spam, you will receive the reward just **for the first post** you react to.
-No tokens will be awarded for later posts.
+Please note that you will only receive the reward **for the first reaction** you make.
+No rewards will be given for later reactions.
 :::

-During the [Phase 1 Like challenge](../../phase-1/challenges/like-post.md) we saw how we could add a like to post to show everyone that we appreciated such post.

-However, we think that "likes" are nowadays not sufficient anymore while expressing our feelings for a post that is made on a social network.
-It's for this same reason that Facebook implemented other kind of reactions such "Love", "Wow", "Aha", etc.

-To solve this issue inside Desmos, we looked at the best system of reactions that in our opinion exists right now: [Slack emoji reactions](https://slack.com/intl/en-it/help/articles/206870317-Use-emoji-reactions).

-Thanks to [Desmos PR #59](https://github.com/desmos-labs/desmos/pull/59) we replaced the old post likes with post reactions, allowing everyone to add a unique reaction to every post.
+With the latest Desmos software upgrade, we have replaced the "Like" action with the "Reaction" one.
+This allows you to express a larger set of emotions regarding a post.

 ## Adding your first reaction
 :::warning Desmos executable required